This blog may contain affiliate links. Read our disclosure policy for more info.

 Different versions of buñuelos exist all over the world, but in Colombia, these deep-fried dough balls are filled with curd cheese and served with custard.
 You can find them all over the city!

 Obleas are another must-try for anyone with a sweet tooth.
-They’re basically giant wafers that are filled with arequipe, which is a kind of dulce de leche made from sweetened condensed milk. if you loved these, stop by the obleas cart in the Plaza Bolivar where Mick Jagger tried this sweet treat.
+They’re basically giant wafers that are filled with arequipe, which is a kind of dulce de leche made from sweetened condensed milk.
+If you loved these, stop by the obleas cart in the Plaza Bolivar, where Mick Jagger tried this sweet treat.
 You’ll spot it easily because there’s a giant picture of his face on the front!

 Another thing we loved about Bogota was the fact that there were fresh fruit juice stands everywhere.
 Colombian fruits are incredibly sweet and flavourful, and we loved trying out all the different combinations on offer.
 Our favorite was a juice made with lulo, mora, lime, and sugar cane – it was absolutely delicious.